A better fit means better sound performance and comfort

 Nickel.
 The stainless steel acoustic mesh of AirPods, AirPods Pro, and EarPods each contain some nickel.
 However, they all fall below the strict nickel restrictions set by European REACH regulation.
 Therefore, while nickel exposure is unlikely to be a problem, you should be aware of the possibility in case you're susceptible to nickel-related reactions.

 Acrylates.
 AirPods, AirPods Pro, AirPods Max, EarPods, and Beats headphone and earphone products contain trace amounts of acrylates and methacrylates from adhesives.
 Acrylates and methacrylates are found in many consumer products that come in contact with the skin, such as adhesive bandages.
 Some people may be sensitive to them, or may develop sensitivities over time.

 If you experience redness, swelling, itchiness, or any other irritation, you may want to consult your physician before you put your AirPods, EarPods, or Beats device back on.

 What's in your AirPods, EarPods, or Beats headphones and earphones

-AirPods, AirPods Pro, EarPods, and Beats earphones: plastic housing and (if applicable) silicone ear tip, stainless steel acoustic mesh, thermoplastic elastomer cable, and thermoplastic elastomer earhook
+AirPods, AirPods Pro, EarPods, and Beats earphones: plastic housing and (if applicable) silicone ear tip, silicone wingtip, stainless steel acoustic mesh, thermoplastic elastomer cable, and thermoplastic elastomer earhook

 Beats headphones: silicone headband cushion, polyurethane leather ear cushion cover, polyester fabric speaker cover, and (if applicable) thermoplastic elastomer cable